hermitonl/docsify/brain.md

 #### 1.3.3 Schopenhauer's Pendulum Reframed

+> “Life swings like a pendulum between pain and boredom.” — *Schopenhauer*

 Arthur Schopenhauer's observation that life swings between pain and boredom can be understood through the triune brain model:

 - **Pain (The Experience of Lack)**: